To understand lead generation, let’s start by painting a clear picture with a real-time scenario:

 For inbound marketing, it’s important that you try as much as you possibly can to personalize the interactions you have.
-Even more crucial try to be consistent by regularly sharing informative pieces of content that strives to address some of the problems your potential customers have.
+Even more crucial try to be consistent by regularly sharing informative pieces of content that strive to address some of the problems your potential customers have.

 By doing this, you’ll be establishing a healthy relationship with the customers you have, thus building trust besides giving them even more reasons to consider doing a transaction with you.

-Besides social media networking, you can use twitter to generate leads and drive more sales.
+Besides social media networking, you can use Twitter to generate leads and drive more sales.
 There are tools aplenty to help you out with this.

 Followerwonk is the tool you use to trace influencers and come up with possible ways to connect with them.
-Worth mentioning is that the tool is pretty simple to use, besides featuring one of the most attractive and simplified interface you can find.
+Worth mentioning is that the tool is pretty simple to use, besides featuring one of the most attractive and simplified interfaces you can find.

 Common sense dictates that you make your tweets interesting enough for the followers you have on board to consider checking out your landing page.
 One way to do this is by using attractive images.

-Needless to say, your posts have to be really interesting and easy to both relate and engage with.
+Needless to say, your posts have to be really interesting and easy to both relate to and engage with.
 Also, where possible, remember to use hashtags to make it easy for your content and business to be found.
 Speaking of which, the easier you make it for potential customers to find you, the more you’re likely to generate more leads.